 Symptoms of Bone Spurs

 Bone spurs do not always cause symptoms.
 Many people have bone spurs but do not know it.
-However, if bone spurs rub against other bones they can cause pain or a loss of normal motion in a joint.
-This is most common in the hips, knees, hands and feet.
+However, if bone spurs rub against other bones or nearby soft tissues they can cause pain or a loss of normal motion in a joint.
+This is most common in the hips, knees, shoulders, hands and feet.

 If the bone spurs rub against tendons or ligaments they can cause pain or a tear.
 This is common in the shoulder and can lead to a rotator cuff tear.